 Information provided in this article is for informational purposes only and is not intended to offer specific personalized investment, financial planning, tax, legal or accounting advice.
 We recommend that you consult an attorney, tax advisor or accountant regarding your unique circumstances.

 How do you overcome the obstacles that keep you from using the resources available to you?
 Particularly, the ones that keep you from achieving your financial goals and lowering financial stress?
 Let’s face it: finances are complex.
 And most of us didn’t learn how to handle those complexities when we were growing up.
 Now, […]

 When Patrick came to the My Secure Advantage (MSA) Financial Wellness program, he was looking at divorce and taking on new debts and bills by himself.
 He took a financial wellness survey and got a 3.5 out of 10, indicating that he had high financial stress.
 See how working with MSA helped him face his […]

-If you haven’t been affected by identity theft, it’s only a matter of time unfortunately.
-Here are some steps you can take to keep the thieves at bay.
+If you haven’t been affected by identity theft, it may only be a matter of time, unfortunately.
+Here are some steps you can take to help keep the thieves at bay.
 Annually review credit reports.
 You can pull your credit report for free at annualcreditreport.com.
 Add pins or passwords to financial accounts.
-This will prevent thieves from accessing […]
+This can help […]